nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 of the command if the command word is valid.
 If the command word is invalid, then Warenager will try to predict and suggest the closest command to whatever the user has typed.

-⚠ The suggestion will only be made if the command format is invalid or unknown.
+:warning: The suggestion will only be made if the command format is invalid or unknown.
 If the command is valid, but there are errors such as serial number not found, then Warenager will not suggest anything to the user and instead displays an error message.